Bracket Order

 Three Orders in One

-- By combining a primary order with a take-profit and stop-loss order, traders can define their entry and exit points, facilitating a more structured trading approach
+- By combining a primary order with a take-profit and stop-loss order, traders can define their entry and exit points, facilitating a more structured trading approach.

 - Once the primary order is executed, the take-profit and stop-loss orders automatically handle the rest, allowing traders to step away from the market without needing constant monitoring.